You already know your child is gifted. Help them prove it.

 The big one

-"Dream Chaser Kids is an awesome element to something my husband and I were already cultivating at home.
-It gave our daughter the language and the structure to actually go build what we always believed was inside her."
+"Dream Chaser Kids is an awesome element to something my husband and I were already cultivating in our children.
+We have always said that we want our boys to have businesses of their own."

 Natasha